 Brush carefully and clean the inner surfaces, outer surfaces, and the chewing areas of the teeth.

 Slope your brush in a vertical position to clean the back surfaces of the front teeth.
-Move your brush in a up and down strokes to clean thoroughly.
+Move your brush in an up and down stroke then rinse thoroughly.